 Andrew Gordon is the Lee and Juliet Folger Fund Professor of History at Harvard University.
 His teaching and research focus primarily on modern Japan.
-He has also taught Japan’s premodern history and courses on comparative history of labor.
+He has also taught Japan’s premodern history and courses on comparative history of labor, and on the United States as a colonial power and nation builder.
 He has written, edited, or translated numerous books and has published articles in journals in the United States, Japan, Great Britain, France, and Germany.
 His most recent book publication is Fabricating Consumers: The Sewing Machine in Modern Japan (University of California Press, 2011), on the emergence of the modern consumer in Japan, using the sewing machine as window on that story.
 It has been translated into Japanese and published by Misuzu Shobo in 2013.
-He is currently working on the contemporary history of Japan's "lost decades," 1990s through present, in a longer historical context.
+He has recently published several articles on the historical context of Japan's so-called "lost decades," 1990s through the present.

 Gordon’s first book was The Evolution of Labor Relations in Japan: Heavy Industry, 1853-1955 (Harvard University Council on East Asian Studies Monographs, 1985).
 A Japanese translation and expanded edition was published by Iwanami Shoten in 2012, with two additional chapters covering the period from the 1960s to the present.
-His second book, Labor and Imperial Democracy in Prewar Japan (University of California Press, 1991) won the John King Fairbank Prize in 1992 for the best book on modern East Asian history, and was a finalist for the 1992 Arisawa Hiromi Prize for the best book on Japan.
-He wrote The Wages of Affluence: Labor and Management in Postwar Japan, published in October 1998 by Harvard University Press, and A Modern History of Japan, published in fall 2002 by Oxford University Press, and in Japanese, Chinese, and Korean translations.
+His second book, Labor and Imperial Democracy in Prewar Japan (University of California Press, 1991), won the John King Fairbank Prize in 1992 for the best book on modern East Asian history, and was a finalist for the 1992 Arisawa Hiromi Prize for the best book on Japan.
+He wrote The Wages of Affluence: Labor and Management in Postwar Japan (Harvard University Press, 1998) and A Modern History of Japan (Oxford University Press, 2002), and in Japanese, Chinese, and Korean translations.
 A second edition was published in English in 2008, and a 3rd edition was published in 2013.

 Combining the perspectives of a fan and an academic, in 2007 he published (in Japanese only) The Unknown Story of Matsuzaka’s Major League Revolution (Asahi shinsho, 2007), a book tracking Daisuke Matsuzaka’s first season with the Boston Red Sox and placing it in a cross-cultural and historical context.